Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: [Concentration](conditions.md#concentration), up to 10 minutes
 You toss the rat used as the material component in this spell to an unoccupied space within range where it begins to split and multiply and convolute, ratflesh growing and tangling until it transforms into a Waterdavian Rat-King for the duration.
 In combat, the rat-king shares your initiative count, but takes its turn immediately after yours.
 When the spell ends or the rat-king drops to 0 Hit Points, it reverts to its normal rat form and any Waterdavian Smallrats created with its Thrashing Mass reaction disappear.
-Any additional damage dealt beyond the rat-king’s hit point total does not carry over.
+Any additional damage dealt beyond the rat-king's hit point total does not carry over.
 - **Classes**: Druid, Ranger
 *(Source: CS)*